Aargau/case-studies-1/_posts/2015-07-21-Azure-Encryption-Extensions.md

 excerpt: Storing Data Securely in Azure Blob Storage with Azure Encryption Extensions.
 ---

-# Storing Data Securely in Azure Blob Storage with Azure Encryption Extensions

-## The Problem

 When building applications which require data encrypted at rest and on-the-wire there may be significant complexity added to the software development process.
 Organizations building these types of applications must not only invest in the additional resources to write the code, but they must also ensure the implementation is actually secure.

-In this document you will learn how you can leverage the [Azure Encryption Extensions library](https://github.com/stefangordon/azure-encryption-extensions) to easily encrypt data you store in Azure Blob Storage using Microsoftís proven [Cryptographic Service Providers](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380245%28v=vs.85%29.aspx).
+In this document you will learn how you can leverage the [Azure Encryption Extensions library](https://github.com/stefangordon/azure-encryption-extensions) to easily encrypt data you store in Azure Blob Storage using Microsoft‚Äôs proven [Cryptographic Service Providers](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380245%28v=vs.85%29.aspx).
 This solution also allows you to upgrade existing Azure Blob Storage code with minimal changes.

 ## The Solution